 Welcome to National Take Your Cat to The Vet Day!

-It’s National Take Your Vet to The Vet Day Again!
+It’s National Take Your Cat to The Vet Day Again!
 Almost every household in the United States of America has pets.
-Cats and dogs are an integral part of our lives and every day they make us feel more loved and better persons.
-That is why we have a vet day holiday to remind us 🙂
+Cats and dogs are an integral part of our lives, and every day they make us feel more loved and better persons.
+That is why we have a cat and vet unofficial holiday to remind us 🙂

 Cats, in comparison to dogs, are very good liars and they hide the pain like artists.
 That is why you, as a pet owner, should never wait until the last moment to take your cat for a veterinary check-up.
 It might be too late.

-Don’t get dressed up, don’t even bother to own a cat.
-National Take Your Cat To The Vet Day is one of those fake holidays that doesn’t deserve your attention.
+National Take Your Cat To The Vet Day is one of those holidays that deserve your attention as a cat owner.